Food intolerances in dogs: symptoms, causes, and solutions

 The role of supplements in managing intolerances

-In addition to adjusting the diet, specialized supplements can be very helpful in relieving the symptoms of food intolerance, especially in cases of irritated skin or other skin problems. digestive.
+In addition to adjusting the diet, specialized supplements can be very helpful in relieving symptoms of food intolerance, especially in cases of irritated skin or digestive problems.

 Dermakun: the perfect ally for your dog's well-being

-If your dog suffers from symptoms related to food intolerances, Dermakun is an excellent option to relieve the associated symptoms.
-This supplement is formulated to improve skin and coat health by reducing itching and revitalizing the skin barrier.
+If your dog suffers from symptoms related to food intolerances, Dermakun is an excellent option to relieve associated symptoms.
+This supplement is formulated to improve skin and coat health, reducing itching and revitalizing the skin barrier.

-Plus, when combined with Enterokun Mild, its synergistic ingredients like probiotics and butyric acid help balance the digestive system, which can be key for dogs with food intolerances.
+Also, if combined with Enterokun Mild, its synergistic ingredients such as prebiotics and butyric acid help balance the digestive system, which can be key for dogs with food intolerances.

 Don't let food intolerances affect your best friend's life!
-Find out more about Dermakun and Enterokun Mild and how it can help your dog here.
+Discover more about Dermakun and Enterokun Mild and how they can help your dog here.